craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Holyl'nds/The Church of the White Flame.md

 #### Holy Crusaders of Truth and Light
 #### The Homeland Force
+The Homeland Force acts in the defense of the townships and cities of the Church as a volunteer

 #### The Ideology Correction Corps
 Founded circa 07XAF, the Ideology Correction Corps serves as a core function of the ecosystem of the Church.
 The purpose of the ICC is two-fold.
 First and foremost, the ICC was founded as a business dealing in slave-labor.
 Secondarily, the ICC investigates avenues towards increasing the quality, efficiency, and supply of that slave-labor.

-The ICC has made progress in both fields since its founding; the majority of the population
+The ICC has become a monopoly since its founding.
+The majority of the slave-owning population purchased the people they own from the ICC itself, or a "competing" company they've bought out.
+Developments in their second purpose include "Caloric Recycling", "Integrated Ideology", and most recently "Ritual Repopulation".

 `orcish ritual-born suppluments, some killed, some turned unseen, some graduate into patrons -- Zipper (22), Flourence (04)`